ClassicOldSong/Blyde/README.md

 + `NodeList.prependTo(node)`: Prepend all elements in this nodelist to an element
 + `NodeList.empty()`: Delete all childnodes from elements in this nodelist
 + `NodeList.remove()`: Delete all elements in this nodelist from document

+## WARNING
+Plugin API is still under development, usage and behavior may vary from versions.
+Be careful when trying to make a new plugin before Blyde commits its first release.

 ## TBD
 - [ ] Plugin API